statenweb/tho-waypoint/README.md

 This will run webpack's watch functionality and will compile your JS/SCSS and run the webpack build process whenever any assets it is watching are changed.

+Final step is to go to the root directory and run:
+`wp victoria publish`

+This command copies the files of [statenweb / victoria-package](https://github.com/statenweb/victoria-package) from `vendor/statenweb/victoria/files` to `web/wp-content/themes/<theme_name>/Victoria` directory, ensuring the package is placed in the correct location within the theme structure.
+For more details, please refer to the Git repository.

 That's all, you're set to get started.

 ## Autoloading